pathumd/spyfall/README.md

 A timer will be displayed for all players, and represents how much time is remaining before the game ends.
 Once the timer expires, players can return back to the lobby where they wait for the game creator to start the game again, or leave the current game and return home.

+## Development Tools

+# Flask
+To develop the web-application, Python's Flask framework was chosen.

+# MongoDB
+To store all player and game-related data, a MongoDB cluster was created with three collections:
+- Games: Each document models a game created in Spyfall.
+Fields include the game code, the game creator name, and game status
+- Locations: Each document models a possible location.
+Fields include the location name, a list of all possible roles, and a list of image URLs for location images
+- Players: Each document models a player.
+Fields include the player's name, the game code of the game they've joined, and their role in the gamw

+# SocketIO
+To implement real-time actions by players, SocketIO was used.
+E.g. when a player joins/leaves/ends a game, a SocketIO event is emitted by the player.
+To ensure these events are only emitted and caught by players in the respective game, SocketIO rooms were used.

+# Amazon AWS S3
+To host the images for each location, Amazon AWS S3 was used.

+## Gallery

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.